 Currently…

-The Lurcher dog breed is not recognized by the American Kennel Club or even the United Kennel Club which is probably because there really is no set “standard” for what makes up the Lurcher breed.
-You see, breeders are a bit “loose” with the different dog breeds that they use to create Luchers which is probably why they will continue to remain “un-recognized”
+The Lurcher dog breed is not recognized by the American Kennel Club or even the United Kennel Club, which is probably because there is no set “standard” for what makes up the Lurcher breed.
+You see, breeders are a bit “loose” with the different dog breeds they use to create Luchers, which is probably why they will remain “un-recognized.”

-Prevented the Lurcher dog from becoming quite popular in America, where hunters and farmers like to use them to hunt foxes, coyotes and jackrabbits.
+But that hasn’t prevented the Lurcher dog from becoming quite popular in America, where hunters and farmers like to use it to hunt foxes, coyotes, and jackrabbits.
 They’re also used for lure coursing as well.
-But when it comes to hunting dogs, there are few better than Lurchers.
+But there are few better than Lurchers when it comes to hunting dogs.

-Lurchers are tall dogs, and have a lean, mean and hungry look about them.
-They can rise up to a height of 27 to 30 inches and weigh between 30 and 100 pounds.
+Lurchers are tall dogs and have a lean, mean, and hungry look about them.
+They can rise to a height of 27 to 30 inches and weigh between 30 and 100 pounds.
+They also have a short, harsh coat, a long, tapering tail, and a small head with pricked ears.
+The skin can be black, black, tan, or grizzle.

 Comparisons

-Lurchers are often compared with other crossbreeds such as Longdogs.
-Lurchers and Longdogs are both sighthounds and have the same lean, mean and hungry look.
-But they are not the same: A longdog is a cross between two sighthounds while a lurcher is a cross between a working dog such as a terrier and a sighthound.
+Lurchers are often compared with other crossbreedss, such as Longdogs.
+Lurchers and Longdogs are both sighthounds with the same lean, mean, and hungry look.
+But they are different: A longdog is a cross between two sighthounds, while a lurcher is a cross between a working dog such as a terrier and a sighthound.

 It should be noted that…

-Lurchers are not as fast and athletic as Longdogs, but are much easier to control, or keep up with.
-You would probably find it easier to have a Lurcher at home rather than a Longdog this is why many folks believe that Lurcher’s make for a better family dog – although both Longdogs and Lurchers are bred to be hunting dogs and not family dogs.
+Lurchers are not as fast and athletic as Longdogs but are much easier to control or keep up with.
+You would probably find it easier to have a Lurcher at home rather than a Longdog.
+This is why many folks believe that Lurchers make for a better family dog – although both Longdogs and Lurchers are bred to be hunting dogs, not family dogs.

-He is ideally suited to life in the countryside.
-He loves outdoors and enjoys going out, running, swimming, trekking or hiking with you.
-He is good with people, and has no problem socializing with strangers.
+This is why he is ideally suited to life in the countryside.
+He loves the outdoors and enjoys running, swimming, trekking, or hiking with you.
+He is good with people and has no problem socializing with strangers.

-The Lurcher is one of the healthiest breeds out there and has a life expectancy of 10 to 15 years.
-But he is susceptible to the following major and minor health concerns…
+The Lurcher is one of the healthiest breeds, with a life expectancy of 10 to 15 years.
+But he is susceptible to the following primary and minor health concerns…

 - Gastric dilation volvulus (GDV) or bloating,